-For each bore hole or test pit, evaluate the saturated hydraulic conductivity of the soil, depth to seasonal high groundwater, NRCS soil textural class, NRCS Hydrologic Soil Group, and the presence of fill materials in accordance with Volume 3.
-Never locate infiltration basins above fill.
-Never locate infiltration basins in Hydrologic Soil Group “D” soils.
-The minimum acceptable final soil infiltration rate is 0.17 inches per hour.
-Design the infiltration basin based on the soil evaluation set forth in Volume 3.
+For each bore hole or test pit, evaluate the saturated hydraulic conductivity of the soil, depth to seasonal high groundwater, NRCS soil textural class, NRCS Hydrologic Soil Group, and the presence of fill materials in accordance with Section 6.3.
+Never locate infiltration basins above existing manmade fill, except when a mounded infiltration basin is being created using newly placed well graded sand.
+Mounded infiltration systems must be carefully constructed to prevent compaction of the sand being placed as well as the underlying parent material.
+The minimum acceptable final soil infiltration rate is 0.01 inches per hour.
+Design the infiltration basin based on the soil evaluation set forth in Section 6.3.

 If the proposed basin is determined to be in Hydrologic Soil Group “C” soils, incorporate measures in the design to reduce the potential for clogging, such as providing more pretreatment or greater media depth to provide additional storage.
 Never use the results of a Title 5 percolation test to estimate a saturated hydraulic conductivity rate, because it tends to greatly overestimate the rate that water will infiltrate into the subsurface.